-The bill amends Section 264.121 of the Family Code to enhance the Preparation for Adult Living Program, which supports foster children transitioning to independent living.
-Key updates include the introduction of a comprehensive financial literacy education program that covers topics such as understanding credit scores, avoiding predatory lending practices, and managing personal finances.
-The program will also provide lessons on financing a motor vehicle, obtaining insurance, and civic engagement, ensuring that youth are well-prepared for adulthood.
+The bill amends Section 264.121 of the Family Code to enhance the Preparation for Adult Living Program for foster children transitioning to independent living.
+Key updates include the introduction of a comprehensive financial literacy education program that covers various topics such as understanding credit scores, avoiding predatory lending practices, and managing personal finances.
+The program will also provide lessons on financing a motor vehicle, obtaining insurance, and civic engagement, ensuring that youth are well-prepared for independent living.
 Additionally, the transition plan for youth aged 16 and older will now include provisions for managing housing needs, identifying costs, and accessing emergency shelters and housing resources.

-Furthermore, the bill mandates that the transition plan includes information on securing or transferring governmental assistance that youth may qualify for, such as social security benefits and housing assistance.
-The department is required to review rental applications and contracts with the youth, ensuring they have the necessary documentation for obtaining rental housing.
-These amendments aim to provide foster youth with the skills and resources needed to successfully navigate their transition to independent living.
+Furthermore, the bill mandates that the transition plan includes information on securing or transferring governmental assistance that youth may qualify for, such as social security benefits, veteran benefits, and housing assistance.
+The department is required to review rental applications and contracts with the youth to ensure they have the necessary documentation for obtaining housing.
+These amendments aim to provide foster youth with the skills and resources needed to successfully navigate their transition to adulthood and independent living.
 The bill is set to take effect on September 1, 2025.

 Statutes affected: Introduced: Family Code 264.121 (Family Code 264)